tymyrddin/red-app/source/docs/techniques/sso.md

 ## SAML vulnerabilities

-1. Locate the `SAML` response
+1. Locate the `SAML` response.
-2. Analyse the response fields
+2. Analyse the response fields.
-3. Bypass the signature
+3. Bypass the signature.
-4. Re-encode the message
+4. Re-encode the message.

 ## OAuth token theft